elmolm/cucumber-starter-archetype/README.md

 [![Build Status](https://travis-ci.org/elmolm/cucumber-starter-archetype.svg?branch=master)](https://travis-ci.org/elmolm/cucumber-starter-archetype)

 # Introduction
-This is a maven archetype to create a simple cucmber 3/selenium 3 project.
+This is a maven archetype to create a simple cucumber 3/selenium 3 project.
 Projects built with this archetype contain:

 * a simple cucumber/gherkin/selenium example **search via duduckgo**
 * a DriverFactory